HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation/index.md

-# Installation with HCL Leap
+# Installing HCL Leap to integrate with HCL Digital Experience

 !!! note
     This guide only applies for HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.